Overview

 Diagnosis

 Physical examination findings include right upper quadrant or epigastrium tenderness and generalized edema.
-Hypertension and proteinuria are common, as most of the patients have preeclampsia, but are not always present.
+Hypertension and proteinuria are common, as most of the patients have preeclampsia, but these are not always present.
 Hypertension is absent in up to 20% of patients, and proteinuria is absent in up to 13% of cases.

-Studies have demonstrated that about 50% of patients diagnosed with HELLP syndrome do not have all diagnostic criteria, but those that do have more severe disease with increased rates of blood transfusions and disseminated intravascular coagulation than those with only partially abnormal laboratory criteria.[31]
-Some studies have found that maternal morbidity varies depending upon the degree of thrombocytopenia; thus, subtype classifications of HELLP syndrome have been developed, such as the Mississippi 3 class classification: class 1 with platelet count less than or equal to 50,000/µL, class 2 with platelet count greater than 50,000 but less than or equal to 100,000/µL, and class 3 with platelet count less than or equal to 150,000/µL.[32]
+Studies have revealed that about 50% of patients diagnosed with HELLP syndrome do not have all the diagnostic criteria, but of those that do, they have more severe disease with increased rates of blood transfusions and disseminated intravascular coagulation (DIC) than women with only partially abnormal laboratory criteria.
+[49]

 Treatment

-After diagnosis is confirmed or highly suspected, stable patients should be transferred to tertiary care facilities for both maternal and possible neonatal treatment.
+After the diagnosis is confirmed or highly suspected, stable patients should be transferred to tertiary care facilities for both maternal and possible neonatal treatment.
 Delivery is the definitive treatment for HELLP syndrome.

 Prognosis

 HELLP syndrome is associated with increased maternal and fetal morbidity and mortality.
 The risk of maternal death is approximately 1%.
-Multiple maternal complications are associated with HELLP syndrome, including pulmonary edema, acute renal failure, DIC, abruptio placenta, liver hemorrhage or failure, acute respiratory distress syndrome, and stroke.
+Multiple maternal complications are associated with HELLP syndrome, including pulmonary edema, acute renal failure, DIC, abruptio placenta, liver hemorrhage or failure, acute respiratory distress syndrome, retinal detachment, and stroke.
 Patients with HELLP syndrome also have higher rates of blood transfusion.

 Liver Rupture/Hematoma

 Subcapsular hematoma formation and liver capsular rupture was first described by Abercrombie in 1884.
 They both carry a very high maternal and perinatal mortality.
-Luckily, they are rare complications of pregnancy, with incidences of 1 in 40,000 and 1 in 250,000 deliveries.
+Fortunately, these are rare complications of pregnancy, with respective incidences of 1 in 40,000 and 1 in 250,000 deliveries.
 Less than 200 cases are reported in the worldwide literature.
-They are most often complications of preeclampsia/eclampsia and HELLP syndrome and, therefore, often present in the second or third trimester with 30% occurring postpartum, usually within 48 hours of delivery.
-Although most cases are associated with HELLP syndrome, case reports and reviews exist in which up to 14% of patients with liver hematomas and capsule ruptures had no clear diagnosis of preeclampsia or HELLP syndrome.[34]
+Subcapsular hematoma formation and liver capsular rupture are most often complications of preeclampsia/eclampsia and hemolysis, elevated liver enzymes, and low platelets (HELLP) syndrome and, therefore, often present in the second or third trimester, with 30% occurring postpartum, usually within 48 hours of delivery.

 The differential diagnosis includes trauma, hepatic adenoma, hemangioma, acute fatty liver of pregnancy, cocaine use, and hepatocellular carcinoma.